EBF PRESS RELEASE

 - EBF reiterates need to adjust prudential treatment of software

-BRUSSELS, 31 October 2017 – Survey results released today by the European Banking Federation shows that European banks last year invested more than €18 billion in software, despite being forced to accept prudential rules that require software investments to be treated as costs instead of an investment.
+BRUSSELS, 31 October 2017 – Survey results released today by the European Banking Federation shows that European banks as of end 2016 had invested more than €18 billion in software, despite being forced to accept prudential rules that require software investments to be treated as costs instead of an investment.

-The survey, conducted to bring clarity on the size of these investments, shows that European banks invested more than 18.2 billion euro in software in 2016.
+The survey, conducted to bring clarity on the size of these investments, shows that European banks had invested more than 18.2 billion euro in software as of 2016.
 The EBF survey was conducted voluntarily and is based on a sample of 108 banks of different sizes with different business models in 12 European countries.